-We look deep into the Netflix history to uncover answers to your burning questions.
-Where did the phrase “Netflix and chill” come from?
+We look deep into Netflix history to uncover answers to your burning questions.
+Like, where did the phrase “Netflix and chill” come from?
 What has made Netflix so successful?

 Keep reading to find out more about Netflix history and trivia.

 Disclosure: Media Medusa receives a commission if you purchase through the affiliate links on this post, at no extra cost to you.

 In 2009, when Netflix was just picking up steam, “Netflix and chill” was an innocent phrase.
 Like, “Work was rough today.
 I just want to sit on my couch, put on Netflix and chill.”
 In 2014, the phrase became code for booty calls thanks to memes that men started sending out, with smirks and “when she wants to Netflix and chill.”
 In 2015, the Urban Dictionary added the phrase to its definitions.

 How did Netflix become successful?

 Multiple factors led to Netflix’s success.
 In the beginning, they had a smart model for renting DVDs, better than Blockbuster’s, who faded away.
 As Peter Cohan wrote for Forbes, “[Netflix] could buy huge quantities of DVDs cheaply, it set up a great computer system so people could order their DVDs, and its process for delivering and collecting DVDs was well-engineered.”